QuantEcon/lecture-python-advanced.myst/_sources/dyn_stack.md

 - a terminal condition requiring that
   $\lim_{T \rightarrow + \infty} \beta^T q_{1t}^2 < + \infty$

-Using the lag operators described in chapter IX of *Macroeconomic Theory, Second edition (1987)*, difference equation {eq}`sstack1` can be written as
+Using the lag operators described in {cite}`Sargent1987`, chapter IX, difference equation {eq}`sstack1` can be written as

 $$